Fechin/reference/source/about/index.md

 - By avoiding the need to seek through lengthy documentation, cheat sheets save users valuable time during tasks or learning.
 - Digital cheat sheets are easily searchable, and users can quickly find what they need by using keywords or phrases.
-- QuickRef Cheat sheets act as a rapid review tool, allowing users to refresh their memory on topics they've previously learned.
+- Cheat sheets act as a rapid review tool, allowing users to refresh their memory on topics they've previously learned.

 Our team of experts has meticulously crafted this reference to provide instant information.
 We're committed to evolving our content to meet your needs and bring out fascinating upgrades in the future.

-Start exploring now and make [https://quickref.me/] your trusted companion in [area/topic]!!
+Start exploring now and make [https://cheatsheets.zip] your trusted companion in [area/topic]!!

 Have feedback or suggestions?
 Reach out to us at [https://twitter.com/FechinLi].